Technical Mountaineering Course (TMC)

 The TMC is ideal:

-- As a follow-up from our Alpine Skills Course (ASC)
+As a follow-up from our Alpine Skills Course (ASC) and further independent climbing

 The TMC normally runs at the head of the Tasman Glacier.
 This is the premier instruction venue in NZ, with: